Outschool

 My goal is to inspire learners to reflect on what they read and connect the book's elements to their own lives.
 We will cover reading comprehension through our discussions, but our focus will be on the literary elements, historical connections, and themes of the book.

-Learners will read on their own before attending class each week, approximately 85 pages per week.
+Learners will read on their own before attending class each week,.
 We will read some excerpts in class together.
 In addition to a guided discussion, learners will complete activities related to the book, including comprehension, analysis, and critical thinking.
 We will go beyond basic comprehension questions to dig deeper into the themes and literary elements of the book.
 Students are encouraged to participate as much as they feel comfortable.

-I will introduce the author and her purpose for writing the book.
+I will introduce the author and their purpose for writing the book.
 We will talk about the historical backdrop for the story, including topics like the Great Depression and the Dust Bowl,.
 We will discuss how to make connections to the story: text to self, text to text, and text to world.
-I will facilitate a discussion of the reading.
-Students may begin an optional enrichment activity related to the book that they can continue to work on throughout the session.

 We will discuss the main characters of the book and will collaborate to reveal details about character qualities.
 We will also talk about the elements of setting and how it is developed through the story.